alt-ctrl-code/home/LOGGING.md

 };
 ```

-<a name="loggerfactory">Testing with the EphemeralLogger</a>
+<a name="loggerfactory">Testing with the CachingConsoleLoggerFactory</a>
 ------------------------------------------------------------

 Testing logging is hard, unless you have designed it to be testable, and testability should be a first class concern.

 > __Good Design Rule:__  design for testing upfront, testing is a first class concern.

-We include and [EphemeralLogger](https://github.com/craigparra/alt-logger/blob/master/EphemeralLogger.js) with an
+We include and [CachingConsole](https://github.com/craigparra/alt-logger/blob/master/CachingConsole.js)  that will
-`EphemeralLogSink` that will capture log lines that can be asserted, so you can test if your classes that use logging
+capture log lines that can be asserted, so you can test if your classes that use logging
 actually behave as you expect them to - crazy, but true.

 ```javascript